kudobuilder/kudo.dev/content/blog/blog-2019-12-06-mesos-to-kudo.md

 ## Learn Kubernetes Operators

-In order to understand operators, it is useful to understand [Kubernetes controllers](https://stackoverflow.com/questions/47848258/kubernetes-controller-vs-kubernetes-operator) which may raise the question what the difference is.
-It is best answer on [stackoverflow](https://stackoverflow.com/a/47857073/1375187).
-The Kubernetes community as a great read on [Writing Controllers](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/controllers.md) which includes a [sample controller](https://github.com/kubernetes/sample-controller).
+In order to understand operators, it is useful to understand [Kubernetes controllers](https://stackoverflow.com/questions/47848258/kubernetes-controller-vs-kubernetes-operator) first, which may raise the question what the difference is.
+It is best answered on [stackoverflow](https://stackoverflow.com/a/47857073/1375187).
+The Kubernetes community has a great read on [Writing Controllers](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/controllers.md) which includes a [sample controller](https://github.com/kubernetes/sample-controller).

 Resources:
 * [What is an Operator](https://operatorhub.io/what-is-an-operator)